jussi-cohesity/cohesity-scripts/reporting/README.md

 All units are base 2 bytes

-Both scripts have mandatory export parameter which defines name of csv file used for reporting
+All scripts have mandatory export parameter which defines name of csv file used for reporting

 # Additional repository